tobiasraabe/otree_virtual_machine_manager/README.rst

 - [x] Managing a database of account configurations
 - [x] Adding a new experimenter account
 - [x] Deleting an existing experimenter account
-- [x] Backup functionality for experimenter account (for now only database)
+- [x] Backup functionality for experimenter account

 Credits